Effective Date: December 13, 2023

 For example, let’s say you buy something from a big online store and you give your shipping information for your purchase to be delivered to you.
 The next time you return to the site, you might see a greeting that is personalized with your name, because the website remembers your personal information from your last visit.
 In most cases, this is possible because that site is using cookies to remember you.

-Our Sites may use both session cookies (which expire once you close your web browser) and persistent cookies (which stay on your computer or mobile device until you delete them).
+Our sites may use session cookies (which expire once you close your web browser) and persistent cookies (which stay on your computer or mobile device until you delete them).

-In addition to cookies, our Sites may use other technologies, such as pixel tags to collect information automatically.
-We may also use web beacons (which are also known as pixel tags and clear GIFs) on our Sites and in our HTML formatted emails to track the actions of users on our Sites and interactions with our emails.
+In addition to cookies, our sites may use other similar technologies, such as pixel tags and web beacons to collect information automatically on our sites and interactions with emails.
 Unlike cookies, which are stored on the hard drive of your computer or mobile device by a website, pixel tags are embedded invisibly on webpages or within HTML formatted emails.
-Pixel tags are used to demonstrate that a webpage was accessed or that certain content was viewed, typically to measure the success of our marketing campaigns or engagement with our emails and to compile statistics about usage of the Services, so that we can manage our content more effectively.
+Pixel tags are used to demonstrate whether a webpage was accessed or that certain content was viewed, typically to measure the success of our marketing campaigns or engagement with our emails and to compile statistics about usage of the Services, so that we can manage our content more effectively.

 We use the following types of cookies on our sites:

 *Some browsers may impose shorter time limits to these durations.